Height: 23.000 cm

 Thickness: 0.900 cm

-From a barrow burial at Lilleberge, Namdalen, Norway
+From a burial mound at Lilleberge, Namdalen, Norway Viking, 9th century AD

 R.A.
 Smith, A guide to the Anglo-Saxon and (London, British Museum, 1923)